 - 1. Select File> Close to return to floor plan view.
 You should still be on Floor 1. - 2.
-Click the Fill Window button to fill your screen with the terrain perimeter. - 3.
+Click the Fill Window 🚺 button to fill your screen with the terrain perimeter. - 3.
 Turn off the display of the layer, "Terrain, Primary Contours".
-If you cannot remember how to do this, see . - 4.
-Select Terrain>> Driveway then click and drag to draw a driveway.
+If you cannot remember how to do this, see "Creating a Retaining Wall" on page 91.

+4. Select Terrain> Road and Sidewalk> Driveway Area (1) then click and drag to draw a driveway.